 Ben and Ros Walcott have created a large native garden in Red Hill, a suburb of Canberra.
 Those who select ‘A Garden City’ out and about tour will visit the Walcotts’ beautiful garden.
 This talk reflects on the many gardens worldwide that have inspired its creation.
-The Walcott garden will be featured in a Gardening Australia program later this year.
+The Walcott garden was featured in the Gardening Australia program on 27th May 2017.

 Option 2: Walking tour of the NewActon precinct

 At the intersection of highway, lake, city and university is the award-winning precinct of NewActon.
 Heritage architecture overlaps with commercial use, which in turn merges with residential high-rise.
 One can walk between buildings, across lawns and gardens to lanes with cafes and restaurants.
 At each step, there is something to see, such as sculptures on street corners, the paved eastern courtyard with its oak tree that provides shade for musical events in summer, several community-run vegetable gardens and the western courtyard with its seating among native vegetation.

 Enjoy a one-hour guided tour of this precinct (across the road from the Shine Dome), led by Johnathan Efkarpidis, NewActon guide.

 Option 3: A walk among the trees on the Australian National University campus